 About The Author

-Si Hanna is General Manager of Remarketing with RDO Equipment Co. in Waco, TX.
+Si Hanna is General Manager of Remarketing with RDO Equipment Co. in Hewitt, TX.

 Search the complete inventory of quality used equipment from RDO Equipment Co. or visit your local store for more information.